 Key features of the latest round of Economic Impact Payments

-- Expands qualifying dependents to including those over the age of 17, including college students and adults with disabilities
+- Expands qualifying dependents to including those under the age of 19, college students under the age of 24, and adults with disabilities

 - Broadens eligibility to all individuals and dependents with a Social Security number, including those without a work authorization.